Last Updated on

 A great combination of juice of blood orange and bourbon cocktail!

 One of the best things about winter is the abundance of fantastic citrus that fills the stores.
-The bright fresh fruits bring a much needed burst of sunny warmth to the chill of winter, and make for some wonderful ingredients that can be used to make delicious cocktails.
+The bright fresh fruits bring a much needed burst of sunny warmth to the chill of winter!
+Plus, they make for some wonderful ingredients that can be used to make delicious cocktails.

-One of our favorites might just be the most beautiful citrus, the blood orange, a sweet orange with a deep crimson color fruit that brings to mind the color of blood!
+One of our favorites might just be the most beautiful citrus, the blood orange.
+It’s a sweet orange with a deep crimson color fruit that brings to mind the color of blood!
 The beautiful blood orange and its deep red juice make it a perfect ingredient in cocktails.
 Therefore it’s why we chose to highlight the blood orange in our Blood and Bourbon Cocktail.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 The blood orange is a relatively new variety (if by new you mean only a few hundred years of history of growing!)
 It was originally cultivated in the Mediterranean during the 17th century.
 The blood orange is likely the result of a happy little quirk of fate due to a mutation and the environment where it is grown!